Your Complete Guide To The Borghese Gallery

 Another unexpected benefit that the guided tour provided to someone like me who is not very well versed in art was a focus on which works were the most important and deserving of attention.
 There are paintings, sculptures and mosaics from floor to ceiling in every room and it would have been easy to get overwhelmed by the sheer amount of things to look at.
 I appreciate it when you can skip by the things that might be less important to the general audience (i.e. not an art major or historian).

-How Can I Reach The Borghese Gallery And Museum?
+How Can I Reach The Borghese Gallery?

 While reaching Villa Borghese Gardens is fairly simple, finding the Museum is a little less so given the immense size of the Gardens.
 On our first visit to the Gardens we walked around for an hour and never saw the museums, so my advice is to do a little planning.